Gene set enrichment analysis: Schizophrenia

 GSEA can be used to help understand the molecular mechanisms of complex disorders.
 Schizophrenia is a largely heritable disorder, but is also very complex, and the onset of the disease involves many genes interacting within multiple pathways, as well the interaction of those genes with environmental factors.
 For instance, epigenetic changes, like DNA methylation, are affected by the environment, but are also inherently dependent on the DNA itself.
 DNA methylation is the most well-studied epigenetic change, and was recently analyzed using GSEA in relation to schizophrenia-related intermediate phenotypes.
 Researchers ranked genes for their correlation between methylation patterns and each of the phenotypes.
 They then used GSEA to look for an enrichment of genes that are predicted to be targeted by microRNAs in the progression of the disease.

 Depression

 GSEA can help provide molecular evidence for the association of biological pathways with diseases.
 Previous studies have shown that long-term depression symptoms are correlated with changes in immune response and inflammatory pathways.
 Genetic and molecular evidence was sought to support this.
 Researchers took blood samples from sufferers of depression, and used genome-wide expression data, along with GSEA to find expression differences in gene sets related to inflammatory pathways.
 This study found that those people who rated with the most severe depression symptoms also had significant expression differences in those gene sets, and this result supports the association hypothesis.

+Microbiome research

+Gene set enrichment analysis has been adapted for microbiome studies through taxon set enrichment analysis (TSEA) and microbe set enrichment analysis (MSEA).
+Instead of analyzing gene sets, these approaches tests for enrichment of predefined sets of microbial species or genera enabling interpretation of microbial community shifts in terms of higher-level taxonomy or functional roles.